electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/transportation/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/e-tron-gt/transportation/frunk_2.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/models/e-tron-gt/transportation/frunk_2s.jpg"
-        alt="The frunk can be opened from a button on drivers door" title="The frunk can be opened from a button on drivers door">
+        class="img-fluid" alt="The frunk can be opened from a button on drivers door" title="The frunk can be opened from a button on drivers door">
     </a>
     <figcaption><h4>The frunk can be opened from a button on drivers door</h4></figcaption>
 </figure>